988 Suicide & Crisis Lifeline

-The Zero Suicide Framework provides a framework for systemic, clinical suicide prevention in health and behavioral health care systems; and provides a specific set of best practices and tools that transforms system-wide suicide prevention and care to save lives.
-The Zero Suicide Framework aims to improve outcomes for people at risk of suicide in health and behavioral health care systems, with a focus on a commitment to patient safety and closing gaps in care management and treatment plans and transforming the culture around suicide prevention.
+Zero Suicide provides a framework for holistic, clinical suicide prevention in health and behavioral health care systems through best practices and tools.
+The Zero Suicide Framework is committed to patient safety and closing gaps in care management and treatment plans while transforming the organizational culture around suicide prevention.

-Zero Suicide is both a concept and a practice.
-The Zero Suicide approach aims to improve outcomes for people at risk of suicide in health care systems, with a focus on safety and reducing errors.
+Zero Suicide foundational principles commit to reducing suicide, taking steps across systems of care to create a culture of support, and using evidence-based clinical care practices.
+The Zero Suicide approach provides practical tools and resources to improve outcomes for people at risk of suicide in health care systems, with a focus on safety and reducing errors.

-Zero Suicide is a widely used practice to prevent suicide.
-Zero Suicide is
+Zero Suicide is a widely used practice to prevent suicide and is included in:

 - A goal of the Minnesota State Suicide Prevention Plan